Hair Tissue Mineral Analysis (HTMA)

 The bottom line is, that minerals are critical to our well-being.
 They help our bodies perform vital functions from using vitamins more efficiently to building strong bones to transmitting nerve impulses.

-On the flip side, minerals that our bodies desperately need can also become imbalanced and cause a lot of health issues.
+On the flip side, our mineral ratios can also become imbalanced (too high or too low) and cause a lot of health issues.
 One really good example of this is the zinc/copper ratio.
 I’ve written about how harmful it is to have this ratio imbalanced.
 Really though, if ANY of the mineral ratios are imbalanced then health issues are very common.

 Why Not Just Test the Blood?